eternalai-org/truly-open-ai/README.md

 # Truly Open AI

 We're living in the age of intelligence, but a few centralized companies currently control the future of AI.
-The intersection of crypto and AI has led to exciting projects solving different decentralized AI problems, but these efforts remain isolated and fragmented.
+The intersection of crypto and AI has led to exciting new projects solving different decentralized AI problems, but these efforts remain isolated and fragmented.

 To address this, we need a comprehensive infrastructure that integrates these disparate components into a cohesive whole.
 An end-to-end decentralized AI system that is permissionless, censorship-resistant, and tamper-proof.